CyberAdvisor/Vellum-Export/README.md

 ### Styles

 - Use Ulysses Quote, Stong (Bold), Emphasis (Italic) as normal and they will translate
-- Bulleted and dashed lists will translate to bulleted lists in Vellum This can be changed back to numbered lists in Vellum
+- Bulleted and dashed lists will translate to bulleted lists in Vellum.
+  This can be changed back to numbered lists in Vellum
 - Captions added to inserted images will translate properly in Vellum
 - Ornamental Breaks can be added by using the Ulysses Divider Markup '----'